 Imagine being given flat-pack furniture, and having to build it at home—without any instructions.
 How would you know if you’re doing it right?

-In the first chapter of our Asthma Stories series, we spoke to three real people with asthma to find out the challenges they have faced since starting inhaler therapy, as well as Dr Fabio Giron from Weill Cornell Medicine, to discover the worries many HCPs have when prescribing that first inhaler treatment.
+In the first chapter our Asthma Stories series, we spoke to three real people with asthma to find out the challenges they have faced when using inhalers in the management of their asthma.
+We also spoke to Dr Fabio Giron from Weill Cornell Medicine, to discover the worries many HCPs have when prescribing that first inhaler treatment.

-Both people with asthma and their HCPs are in the dark about whether inhalers are being used correctly.
+Both people with asthma and their HCPS are often in the dark about whether inhalers are being used correctly.
 The precise technique needed is not instinctive.
-If users received a clear confirmation on the success of their inhalation, they could feel confident in knowing that they were getting the technique right, and that the medication was being inhaled properly.
+If users receive information on their inhalation, they could receive feedback on their inhalation technique and that the inhaler is being used properly.

 At Teva, we are at the forefront of making this a reality for the millions of people living with asthma and their HCPs.
 Stay informed with the latest information on our vision for the future of respiratory care, with our monthly updates, and discover more in the next chapter of our series, ‘Asthma Stories: ongoing monitoring’.

 1. Sanchis J et al. Chest.
 2016; 150(2): 394–406.

 2. Amin AN et al. Patient Prefer Adherence 2017; 11: 1205–1212.